h64/word_guesser/README.md

 ## Functionality

-* Store a list (or tuple) of 5 to 10 words in your script.
+* Store an array of 5 to 10 words in your script.
 * Randomly choose a word from this list as the secret word.
 * Display the unrevealed word as underscores (with the same length.)
 * Prompt the user to enter a letter.